FAQs

 Beyond these committee meetings, smaller focus groups took place with staff, parents, and community members to gather feedback and input.

-• In planning the bond, the district took into account cost estimates aligned with construction industry standards.
+• In planning the proposed bond measure, the district took into account cost estimates aligned with construction industry standards.
 Our district is committed to addressing every project identified in the bond proposal.
 If the bond is approved by voters, the state will provide additional funds in grants that ensure project needs can be met.

 • The School Board will appoint a long-term Citizens Bond Oversight Committee to review bond expenditures and ensure that bond projects are implemented as voters intended.